Ihtishammehmood/Python/Billionaires.md

 business_industries | 990
 self_made | 3689

-This inoformation tell about the total number of null values in a DataFrame.
+This information tell about the total number of null values in a DataFrame.
 These values are too much.
 Removing these NaN is the first priority of the process

 ``````python
 df3=df2.dropna()